nikhilm/SFND_2D_Feature_Tracking/Mid-term-report.md

 ## MP.2 Detector notes

-FAST is actually really fast! getting <1ms on my computer Harris and Shi-Tomasi are ~8-9ms.
+- FAST is actually really fast! getting <1ms on my computer
+- Harris and Shi-Tomasi are ~8-9ms.
-BRISK is even slower at 25-26ms with a threshold of 90, so not very brisk.
+- BRISK is even slower at 25-26ms with a threshold of 90, so not very brisk.
-ORB takes 4ms with default parameters.
+- ORB takes 4ms with default parameters.
-AKAZE is 43ms with default parameters.
+- AKAZE is 43ms with default parameters.
+- SIFT is 48ms.

+Obviously I need to write a more accurate benchmark setup for this.